Path of Exile 2 Stash Tabs Explained

 What are Stash Tabs

-Our Stash is the game’s way of allowing us to store Items, Currency, and other useful items or transfer them between our characters within a given League.
-Stash Tabs themselves are individual sections within the Stash that we can organize how we wish.
+Your Stash is the game’s way of allowing yo to store Items, Currency, and other useful items or transfer them between our characters within a given League.
+Stash Tabs themselves are individual sections within the Stash that you can organize how you wish.

 Every player automatically starts with four Basic Stash Tabs to use, which offer very little in terms of value beyond just having a place to store our items.
 They work well enough, but there are a wide variety of stash tabs that compliment existing gameplay mechanics making them far easier to sort though, or even offer expanded storage for related items.

-Many of the Stash Tabs we’ll be talking about also offer Stash Tab Affinity, an additional option that will make any matching items we deposit with Control-Click immediately go to that tab without any further input.
+Many of the Premium Stash Tabs covered in this also offer Stash Tab Affinity, an additional option that will make any matching items we deposit with Control-Click immediately go to that tab without any further input.

 This is a huge quality of life when it comes to quickly sorting out drops and is very much worth taking advantage of when possible.
 All Premium Stash Tab have Access to this, not just the specific ones.
 Below is a quick table show what each affinity will allocate to a tab when selected.